SargTeX/satisfactory/README.md

 Status: Idea

-The Main Bus is a unified transportation system on that every single resource produced in the game is being shipped at least once.
+The Main Bus is a unified transportation system on that every single _usable item_ (for production or for construction) produced in the game is being shipped at least once.
+Typically, only a single Main Bus exists in a game world; though (e.g. to overcome bandwith limits on Conveyor Belts) multiple Main Buses could be constructed, this usually contradicts efficiency and costs too much built-time.

 Traditionally, main buses consist out of [Conveyor Belts](https://satisfactory.gamepedia.com/Conveyor_Belt) (see main bus designs from Factorio).
-But if the take-off of resources is less frequent, e.g. only once per sector, a Main Bus could also be realized using [Trains](https://satisfactory.gamepedia.com/Electric_Locomotive).
+But if the take-off of items is less frequent, e.g. only once per sector, a Main Bus could also be realized using [Trains](https://satisfactory.gamepedia.com/Electric_Locomotive).

+Not allowed:
+ - **Frequent item take-off**: With 47 Components and 12 Ores, the Main Bus will be large; a frequent take-off of items is not allowed: this would only be possible using Conveyor Belts, but they do not allow for a sufficient throughput (at least on common-used components such as [Screws](https://satisfactory.gamepedia.com/Screw) or [Iron Ore](https://satisfactory.gamepedia.com/Iron_Ore)), and therefore be either a) a bottle-neck for the whole Satisfactory, or b) most belts would end somewhere in the middle of the bus because of being emptied, while others aren't used for first part of the Main Bus, and therefore contradicting the idea of the Main Bus itself.
+High-bandwidth-transportation has to be utilized on a minimalistic Factory-to-Factory- or Machine-to-Machine- Belt-System

+#### Main Bus for construction

+Status: Idea

 An efficient potential use-case for a Main Bus could be in a growing factory, where each **Sector** receives a buffer-storage for each resource.
-Then, all resources necessary for the expansion of the sector (or a potential remodelling/updating to higher tiers) would be available on-spot and would not have to be transported by the _player_ manually, overcoming theoratically all inventory limitations of [Trucks](https://satisfactory.gamepedia.com/Truck) (48 slots) and [player Inventories](https://satisfactory.gamepedia.com/Inventory) (68 slots).
+Then, all components necessary for the expansion of the sector (or a potential remodelling/updating to higher tiers) would be available on-spot and would not have to be transported by the _player_ manually, overcoming theoratically all inventory limitations of [Trucks](https://satisfactory.gamepedia.com/Truck) (48 slots) and [player Inventories](https://satisfactory.gamepedia.com/Inventory) (68 slots).

+Components **not** on the Main Bus for construction:
+ - Iron Ingot (without use for construction)
+ - Copper Ingot (without use for construction)